ralopezh/dis-k/README.md

 * **Fortran compiler** gfortran or ifort
   You can select the fortran compiler in the Makefile.
 You can also choose to include the openMP flag to run in parallel.

-* **python3** \
+* **python3**
   If you want a plot after the program is finished.
 If you prefer to make the plot yourself, comment lines 98 and 152 in src/main.f90
+  Also, line 84 in src/nyquist.f90

 ## Compile
 Just run